virtual-labs/tool-doc-search/README.md

 This process ensures that documents, whether in Markdown or Google Docs format, are effectively segmented, encoded, and stored in the Qdrant vector database for efficient and accurate retrieval.

+**Google Sheets**

+For Google Sheets (both [public and private](#determining-document-accessibility)), the following steps are executed:

+1. **Fetching**: Google Sheets are fetched using python library `gspread`.

+2. **Document Chunk Formation**: Each worksheet is treated as a section.
+Each section will contain upto first 10 rows X 26 columns of that particular worksheet.

+3. **Follow Markdown File Procedure**: The same procedure is applied to this generated content as outlined in the "Markdown File" section Pt.
+3 above.

+**ORG mode**

+For GitHub ORG mode (both [public and private](#determining-document-accessibility)), the following steps are executed:

+1. **Fetching and Parsing ORG Code**: The tool fetches the ORG mode code and parses it.

+2. **Document Chunk Formation**: The tool creates document chunks by breaking down the document into sections.
+This segmentation is based on heading identifiers (e.g., \*, \*\*, ...) and includes all the text below each heading until the next heading is encountered.

+3. **Follow Markdown File Procedure**: The same procedure is applied to this generated content as outlined in the "Markdown File" section Pt.
+3 above.

+**Google Drive PDF**

+For Google Drive PDF (both [public and private](#determining-document-accessibility)), the following steps are executed:

+1. **Fetching**: PDF file from google drive are fetched.
+PDF file is downloaded on local disk.

+2. **Document Chunk Formation**: Document chunks are formed using [llmsherpa](https://github.com/nlmatics/llmsherpa) library.

+3. **Follow Markdown File Procedure**: The same procedure is applied to this generated content as outlined in the "Markdown File" section Pt.
+3 above.

-### Determining Google Document Accessibility
+### Determining Document Accessibility

-The Document Search Tool employs a mechanism to distinguish between public and private Google Documents.
-This determination is made through a systematic process using the Google credentials of the logged-in user, along with specific permissions and scopes.
+The Document Search Tool employs a mechanism to distinguish between public and private Documents.
+This determination is made through a systematic process using the Google/Github credentials of the Virtual Labs credentials stored in backend, along with specific permissions and scopes.

+- **Github** - The tool first tries to fetch github document without any Personal Access token, If the file is successfully retrieved, it is considered as "public" and if not the tool utilizes the Github Personal Access Token of the Virtual Labs account to fetch the GitHub file from the Github repository.
+If the file is successfully retrieved, it is considered as "private" else 404 error.

+- **Google Drive/Doc/Sheet** - ......

 ### Permissions and Scopes